ricardo-perezo/Team.UI.Standards/Javascript/introduction.md

      |  └───...
      └───expression
 ```
-Exist some rules about the scope  access and it depends of kind of scope.

 ###  12.1. <a name='Functionscope'></a>Function scope
 The function can access to the father scope but the father can't acces to the function scope.